-- unless there are other considerations (e.g. ground conditions, safety etc.), the referee tosses a coin to choose the goal at which the kicks will be taken which may only be changed for safety reasons or if the goal or playing surface becomes unusable - the referee tosses a coin and the team that wins the toss decides whether to take the first or second kick - the referee keeps a record of the kicks being taken - competition rules will determine the number of kicks with the kicks taken as described hereafter - the kicks are taken alternately - only players who are on the playing area or are temporarily off the playing area (injured, adjusting
+- unless there are other considerations (e.g. ground conditions, safety etc.), the referee tosses a coin to choose the goal at which the kicks will be taken which may only be changed for safety reasons or if the goal or playing surface becomes unusable - the referee tosses a coin and the team that wins the toss decides whether to take the first or second kick - the referee keeps a record of the kicks being taken - competition rules will determine the number of kicks with the kicks taken as described hereafter - the kicks are taken alternately - only players who are on the playing area or are temporarily off the playing area (injured, adjusting equipment, in the sin bin etc.) at the end of the match are eligible to take kicks

-- equipment, in the sin bin etc.) at the end of the match are eligible to take kicks - if, before or during the kicks from the penalty mark, one team has a greater number of players than its opponents, it must reduce to the same number as the opponents and the referee must be informed of the name and number of each player excluded. - if, before both teams have taken their designated number of kicks, one has scored more goals than the other could score, even if it were to complete its designated number of kicks, no more kicks are taken - if, after both teams have taken the designated number of kicks, both have scored the same number of goals, kicks continue to be taken in the same order, until one team has scored one goal more than the other from the same number of kicks - any eligible player may change places with the goalkeeper - only the eligible players and match officials are permitted to remain on the playing area when kicks from the penalty mark are taken - all players, except the player taking the kick and the two goalkeepers, must remain in the opposite half to that where the kicks are being taken - a goalkeeper who is unable to continue before or during the penalty kicks may be replaced by a player excluded from the game, or a named substitute, to equalise the numbers, the replaced goalkeeper can take no further part and may not take a kick
+- if, before or during the kicks from the penalty mark, one team has a greater number of players than its opponents, it must reduce to the same number as the opponents and the referee must be informed of the name and number of each player excluded. - if, before both teams have taken their designated number of kicks, one has scored more goals than the other could score, even if it were to complete its designated number of kicks, no more kicks are taken - if, after both teams have taken the designated number of kicks, both have scored the same number of goals, kicks continue to be taken in the same order, until one team has scored one goal more than the other from the same number of kicks - any eligible player may change places with the goalkeeper - only the eligible players and match officials are permitted to remain on the playing area when kicks from the penalty mark are taken - all players, except the player taking the kick and the two goalkeepers, must remain in the opposite half to that where the kicks are being taken - a goalkeeper who is unable to continue before or during the may be replaced by a player excluded to equalise the numbers or, if their team has not used its maximum permitted number of substitutes, a named substitute but the replaced goalkeeper takes no further part and may not take a kick